That dollar amount results from a 57.8% increase compared to $14.3 billion five years earlier in 2021.

 - Ujarrás (food)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Costa Rica’s unemployment rate averaged 13.68% for 2021, down from an average 19.98% in 2020 according to statistics from the International Monetary Fund.
+Costa Rica’s unemployment rate averaged 7.5% for 2025, up from an average 6.878% in 2024 according to International Monetary Fund statistics.

 Costa Rica’s capital city is San José.